 Apart from mental health, 40% of convicts waiting for execution are Black, even though Blacks make only 13% US.
 According to the United Nations, poor people are extremely affected by Capital punishment as they can not afford representation to defend themselves.

 Bernard’s execution arose a wave of anger among the Americans.
 They also called for criminal justice reforms by terminating Capital punishment, as many advanced countries did.
-Consider Canada’s example; since the country stopped the execution, the murder rate dropped by 44%.
+Consider Canada’s example; the murder rate dropped by 44% since the country stopped the execution.

 It does not mean that just the abolition of the capital penalty will reduce America’s crime rate.
 It also needs reforms in the criminal justice system to ensure non-discriminatory justice in the country.

 “Brandon Bernard.
 Bernard was 18 at the time and did not pull the trigger.
 The prosecutor and five of the nine all-white jurors who convicted Bernard, who is Black, have since said his life should be spared.”— poo (@JoeWhatsHisName) December 27, 2020